Martinsjsu/Disaster-Response-Pipline/README.md

 3. Models folder including "classifier.pkl" and "train_classifier.py" for the Machine Learning model.
 4. README file
 5. Preparation folder containing 6 different files, which were used for the project building.
 (Please note: this folder is not necessary for this project to run.)
+6. Web_App_Image folder including 3 Web App Screenshots.
+(Please note: this folder is not necessary for this project to run.)

 ## Instructions
 1. Run the following commands in the project's root directory to set up your database and model.